 Searching

 Until during one training session, I got fed up while sparring with a partner.
 I controlled not using the hook even though he only protected his center.
 Using my hook would have allowed me to attack from the side, whacking his jaw and knocking him out.
 (In sports karate only straight punches are allowed).
-I know that this can never enable me to protect myself against a full contact fighter like a kickboxer although I had trained so well and so hard and was sure that I could kill all those guys in that kiddy fight if it happened again.
-But that wasn't what I wanted.

 A year later I discovered Kyokushinkai, and I admired the way the karatekas trained which combines karate spirit and full contact techniques.
 But later I found Kyokushinkai was heading toward the sport direction, and as a result the quality of concepts deteriorated (that's probably why Tadashi Nakamura left and formed Seidokan).